jonross/kugl/README.md

 data like "500Mi" of memory or "200m" CPUs or "2024-11-01T12:34:56Z"?
 Can you determine the STATUS of a pod the way `kubectl get pods` does?

-Probably not.
-Kugel can help.

-Prior art:
+Me neither.

+I looked for prior art.
+It seems to be not maintained, not extensible, or lacks SQL support.

-* [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL.
-It appears unmaintained (last commit November 2016.)
+* [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL; last commit November 2016.
-* [kubeql](https://github.com/saracen/kubeql) is a SQL-like query language for Kubernetes.
-It appears unmaintained (last commit October 2017.)
+* [kubeql](https://github.com/saracen/kubeql) is a SQL-like query language for Kubernetes; last commit October 2017.
-* [kube-query](https://github.com/aquasecurity/kube-query) is an [osquery](https://osquery.io/) extension.
-It appears unmaintained (last commit July 2020) and requires recompilation to add columns or tables.
+* [kube-query](https://github.com/aquasecurity/kube-query) is an [osquery](https://osquery.io/) extension; last commit July 2020.
-* [cyphernetes](https://github.com/AvitalTamir/cyphernetes) is in active development and looks viable, but it uses Cypher (a graph query language) and I'd like SQL.

-Kugel hopes to be minimalist and immediately familiar.
-SQLite ships with Python, and if you're reading this you have `kubectl`, so let's build on those.